miltinhoc/RP-Python/README.md

 # RP-Python
 Finds photos uploaded by people to a specific Host.
-This is an open-source version of [RP](https://github.com/miltinhoc/RP)
+This is an simplier and open-source version of [RP](https://github.com/miltinhoc/RP)

 ### Usage example:
 ```